Print view logo

 The information you contribute to The Gene Health Project will be used by researchers to study a wide range of questions around how DNA can impact health.
 That means, by agreeing to participate in the study, you may be contributing to future discoveries, and you are agreeing to have your information possibly included in future research projects that are approved by us and by our partner, Helix.

-It is important to note that any researcher outside of WellSpan Health will NOT have access to information that may directly identify you.
-Furthermore, all research proposals will be carefully reviewed and approved to make sure they are ethical, secure and that they protect your privacy.
+It is important to note that any researcher outside of WellSpan Health will not have access to information that may directly identify you.
+Furthermore, all research proposals will be carefully reviewed and approved to make sure they are ethical and secure and that they protect your privacy.

 Your privacy is very important to us, and we take many steps to ensure it is protected, such as: